 Applications and settings

 Due to the hardware limitations of the microphone in your phone, an external recording program can only do as much as it can.
-Because of this, your phone's default camera application will record video as well as any other recording application.
-However, some external applications provide helpful options and settings that you can tweak to maximize sound quality.
+Therefore, when capturing video, your phone's default camera application will capture audio just as well as any other capture application.
+However, some external applications provide useful options and settings that you can tweak to maximize sound quality.

 On iOS, the built-in voice memo application can record perfect sound, and you can improve it even further - just not within the application itself.